scott-middleton/Restaurants/technical_questions.md

 I spent about 4/5 hours on the test.

-* Increase the test coverage
+* Increase the test coverage.
+The coverage here is simply to provide an example of testing approaches rather than being deemed as sufficient coverage for a released application.
 * DetectOutcode UseCase could be written in a way that makes it more testable in general.
 * Compose UI tests would be needed.